opf/openproject-proto_plugin/README.md

 ## Homescreen Blocks

+By default the homepage contains a number of blocks (widget boxes), namely: Projects, Users, My account, OpenProject community and Administration.
+You can easily add your own user-defined block so that it will also appears on the homepage.

 The relevant files for homescreen blocks are:

 * `lib/open_project/proto_plugin/engine.rb` - `proto_plugin.homescreen_blocks` initializer
 * `app/views/homescreen/blocks/_homescreen_block.html.erb`

-You can register additional blocks in OpenProject's homescreen in the file `engine.rb` like this:
+In the file `engine.rb` you can register additional blocks in OpenProject's homescreen like this:

 ```
 initializer 'proto_plugin.homescreen_blocks' do